 - Pizza: Mix with some BBQ sauce and top a healthy pizza crust with almond flour or oatmeal!

 Need more inspiration?
-Look through these 65 healthy chicken recipes and find new ways to feed your family!
+Look through these 65 clean eating chicken recipes and find new ways to feed your family!

 Making in Advance

 Storing: Shredded chicken will last for up to 5 days in the fridge.
-Perfect for meal prep on Sunday for a busy work week ahead.
+Perfect for teriyaki chicken meal prep on Sunday for a busy work week ahead.

 Freezing: You can also freeze shredded chicken for up to 3 months in an airtight container.
 Freeze in 2 cups portions for easy use in recipes.